ietf-wg-cats/draft-ietf-cats-framework/draft-ietf-cats-framework.md

 A C-PS can be integrated into CATS-Forwarders (e.g., "C-PS#1" in {{fig-cats-components}}) or may be deployed as a standalone component (e.g., "C-PS#2" in {{fig-cats-components}}).
 Generally, a standalone C-PS can be a functional component of a centralized controller (e.g., a Path Computation Element (PCE) {{?RFC4655}}).

+Refer to {{sec-met-dist}} for a discussion on metric distribution (including, interaction with routing protocols).

 ### CATS Traffic Classifier (C-TC) {#sec-ctc}

 The CATS Traffic Classifier (C-TC) is a functional component that is responsible for associating incoming packets from clients with service requests.
 CATS classifiers also ensure that packets that are bound to a specific service contact instance are all forwarded towards that same service contact instance, as instructed by a C-PS.